Elliotepsteino/ICME-cluster-onboarding/README.md

 You can now open the code and make changes from VSCode.

 In addition to editing code, VS Code allows you to view images, render markdown files, and connect to a terminal.

+You can open a terminal inside vs code by clicking on the terminal bar on the top left and selecting new terminal.

 ## Getting data on the Cluster
 To get data on the cluster, you can use the `scp` command.
 This command allows you to transfer files between your local computer and the cluster.